Clapton F.C.

+Clapton Football Club was a football club in east London in England.
+One of the most successful clubs in non-League football during the first quarter of the twentieth century, they won the FA Amateur Cup five times between 1907 and 1925 and had several players selected by the England national team.
+In 2019 they were evicted from their long-time home, the Old Spotted Dog Ground in Forest Gate.
+After playing at other grounds for several seasons, they withdrew from the non-League pyramid at the end of the 2023–24 season.

 History

 Established in 1877 under the name Downs Football Club and initially based at Hackney Downs in Lower Clapton, the club originally played in dark blue shirts and white shorts, with a distinctive white Maltese cross on the left breast.
 The following year the club adopted its current name.
 Clapton began competing in the FA Cup in 1888–89, and in 1890 became the first club from Great Britain to play in continental Europe, defeating a Belgian XI 7–0 in Antwerp.

 In 1894 Clapton became founder members of the Southern League, alongside Southampton, Luton Town, Millwall and Reading, and were placed in Division One.
 Finishing eighth in a nine-club league they were forced to play a test match to avoid relegation to Division Two, defeating Sheppey United 5–1.
 The following season saw them finish eighth again, but despite winning the test match against the 1st Scots Guards, the club resigned from the league as several of the other clubs turned professional.

 The 1904–05 season saw Clapton reach the final of the FA Amateur Cup for the first time, losing 3–2 to West Hartlepool.
 The following season they became founder members of the Isthmian League, finishing as runners-up in its inaugural season.
 They won the FA Amateur Cup in 1906–07, defeating Stockton 2–1 in the final.
 In 1908–09, they won the Amateur Cup again with a 6–0 win against Eston United.
 The 1910–11 season saw them win their first Isthmian League title, and in 1914–15 the club won a third Amateur Cup with a 1–0 victory over Bishop Auckland in the final.